LucasSilbernagel/bestFlix/README.md

 ## Future Goals

-- Display a counter for how many times each movie has been nominated
+- Display a counter for how many times each saved movie has been nominated
 - Use modals to display information to the user
 - Animations for loading, adding/deleting movies, notifications
-- Improve the design
+- Improve the design and user experience

 ## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).